 tshark: Basic Tutorial with Practical Examples

-tshark is a command-line based protocol analyzer tool used to capture and analyze network traffic from a live network.
+tshark is a command-line-based protocol analyzer tool used to capture and analyze network traffic from a live network.
 This can be used as a substitute for Wireshark if you enjoy working on a black screen.
 This guide is for beginners who want to start analyzing protocols and use some basic commands of tshark.
-Here, I am listing some basic commands with example usage which help you to capture and analyze the network traffic.
+Here, I am listing some basic commands with example usage that help capture and analyzes the network traffic.

-You can install tshark just type below command for installation:
+You can install tshark just type the below command for installation:

 sudo apt-get install tshark